 The cluster also contains the definition for the bootstrap role.
 Because the bootstrap machine is used only during cluster installation, its function is explained in the cluster installation documentation.

-Services that fall under the Kubernetes category on the master include the API server, etcd, controller manager server, and HAProxy services.
+Services that fall under the Kubernetes category on the master include the Kubernetes API server, etcd, Kubernetes controller manager, and HAProxy services.

 etcd stores the persistent master state while other components watch etcd for changes to bring themselves into the specified state.